 Sandia uses pulsed power technology in a number of different facilities — Saturn, Hermes and Z — and is currently developing proposals to enhance some of these capabilities.

 One is directed-energy weapon systems, said Peterson.
 Pulses of pure energy could deter platoons of advancing soldiers by making them uncomfortably warm.
 Focused to a narrower beam, they could be used to shoot down incoming missiles near-instantaneously.

 A dramatically improved successor to the Z facility has been proposed that would deliver 10 times the energy output of Z currently: a petawatt (quadrillion watts) electrical pulse.

 Said Peterson, “This would create unprecedented levels of X-rays and neutrons, as much as tens of thousands more neutrons than currently generated by Z today.”
 Z is already the world’s most powerful generator of X-rays.

 “We have seen petawatt lasers for many years,” he continued.
 “This would be the first accelerator to deliver a petawatt of electrical power and with much larger energies than lasers can generate.”

-However, to realize such a facility and other advances, the ASAP research campaign is needed to develop better understanding of basic support issues like high voltages and current delivery, electrical breakdowns and how to prevent them, more efficient and reliable capacitors and switches, and new materials for delivering petawatts of electrical power.
+However, to realize such a facility and other advances, the ASAP research campaign is needed to develop a better understanding of basic support issues like high voltages and current delivery, electrical breakdowns and how to prevent them, more efficient and reliable capacitors and switches, and new materials for delivering petawatts of electrical power.